getantibody/antibody/README.md

-I'm aware that there are other attempts, like [antigen-hs](https://github.com/Tarrasch/antigen-hs), but I don't want to install a lot of stuff for this to work.
+I'm aware that there are other attempts, like [antigen-hs](https://github.com/Tarrasch/antigen-hs), but I don't want to install a lot of dependencies for this to work.

 ### Why Go

 Well, the compiled Go program runs anywhere and doesn't depend on any shared libraries.
 I also don't need to source it as it would be necessary with plain simple shell.
-I also can do stuff in parallel with Go routines.
+I also can do things in parallel with Go routines.

 ### What works